How to Cover Glass Cabinet Doors

 Glass cabinets are such a pleasing addition to any kitchen.
-The reflection bounces light around the room, adds a stylish appeal, visual depth and helps break up the uniformity of a boring expanse of wood cabinets.
-If you do have glass cabinets you might not want to show off the contents of the contents.
-Don't worry, you can the clutter and give your kitchen a fresh look by trying one of these creative projects.
+The reflection bounces light around the room, adds a stylish appeal visual depth, and helps break up the uniformity of a boring expanse of wood cabinets.
+If you do have glass cabinets, you might not want to show off the contents of the cabinets.
+Don't worry; you can hide the clutter and give your kitchen a fresh look by trying one of these creative projects.

 Stained or leaded glass cabinet fronts are ideal for kitchens that add loads of reflective light and colors.
 The refractive quality of this artisan glass gives your ordinary cabinet doors a special sparkle.
 If your kitchen lacks natural light, add visual interest by installing accent lights inside the cabinets.

 The shimmering light will filter through the stained glass to add drama to your kitchen after dark.
-Faux stained and leaded-glass kits or decorative films are available online and craft stores.
-This technique creates a rich look for a cottage, traditional, coastal, French country or old world charm.
+Faux-stained and leaded-glass kits or decorative films are available online and in craft stores.
+This technique creates a rich look for a cottage, traditional, coastal, French country, or old-world charm.

 Create divided window panes for your glass cabinets with an easy muntin technique.
-A variety of window pane kits consist of vinyl molding and connectors to create divided glass cabinets in grids or diagonal designs.
+Various window pane kits consist of vinyl molding and connectors to create divided glass cabinets in grids or diagonal designs.
 Apply the molding onto the front of the glass cabinet doors with adhesive or double-sided tape.
-Inexpensive molding is durable PVC material that can be painted to match your cabinet finish.
+Inexpensive molding is a durable PVC material that can be painted to match your cabinet finish.
 The window pane effect is suitable for traditional kitchen styles.

 Frosted glass is a sophisticated touch against dark wood cabinets.
 A single panel of frosted window film applied to the inside of each glass cabinet door will completely obscure the view from the inside.
 Frosted films give the illusion of etching without the effort and mess.
 They are easy to apply and available online.
 Try this in a contemporary kitchen for an understated and classic effect.